Skip to main content

 Applying for Universal Credit

 Tenants have to apply for Universal Credit online.
-An advice agency can help if they cannot do this by themselves.

 You’ll need to give your tenants: